Lakewood Communications

 Installation Part-3 (Configure XWall)

 Note: This procedure should be completed on the server running XWall.
-If you’re running XWall and XWALLFilter on the same server this is fully supported in single Exchange Server environments.
+Running XWall and XWALLFilter on the same server is supported only in single Exchange Server environments.

 1. Enter the XWall Admin utility and configure the filter action to "Mark subject and move to Junk E-Mail folder" for those XWall filters (subject, text, html, spf, bayes, heuristic, etc) you wish XWALLFilter to take action on.